-Bukchon Hanok Village dates back to the Joseon Dynasty, a prosperous Korean kingdom that lasted from the late-14th century until 1897.
-The historic buildings found here reflect the prevailing traditional architectural styles of the Joseon period.
+Bukchon Hanok Village dates back to the Joseon Dynasty.
+This prosperous Korean kingdom lasted from the late-14th century until 1897.
+The historic buildings here reflect the traditional architectural styles of the Joseon period.

-The village features about 900 hanok, a home traditionally made from wood that was once commonplace in every Korean town or village.
+Bukchon Hanok Village features about 900 hanok.
+These traditional wood homes were once commonplace in every Korean town or village.

-Bukchon Hanok Village was a particularly prosperous village within the capital, perhaps explaining its remarkable outward appearance.
-Many of the hanok here once housed the upper-crust of Joseon society from members of the royal family to nobles.
+Bukchon Hanok Village was a particularly prosperous village within Seoul.
+In that light, its remarkable outward appearance shouldn’t be so surprising!
+Many of the hanok here once housed the upper-crust of Joseon society.
+Included among them were members of the royal family and nobles.

-As a wave of development swept through South Korea in the post-war era, Bukchon Hanok Village was slated for demolition to clear the way for new modern buildings.
+As a wave of development swept through South Korea in the post-war era, Bukchon Hanok Village came at risk.
+It was slated for demolition to clear the way for new modern buildings.

 Fortunately, a persuasive group of locals made a good case for keeping the area intact.
-The municipality backed down and sought, instead, to preserve Bukchon Hanok Village as a historical area.
+The municipality backed down, deciding, instead, to preserve Bukchon Hanok Village as a historical area.

 Today, it still teems with action.

-The hanok aren’t exactly what they once were, blending traditional styles & materials with more modern ones.
+The hanok aren’t exactly what they once were.
+The renovated residences now blend traditional styles & materials with more modern ones.

-They’re still beautiful though, and some of the most atmospheric of the bunch now house teahouses, museums, workshops, restaurants, and even traditional guesthouses that slot in among the top accommodations in Seoul.
+They’re still beautiful though.
+Some of the most atmospheric hanok now house teahouses, museums, workshops, and restaurants.
+There’s even a few traditional guesthouses in the mix that slot in among the top accommodations in Seoul!

 Simply wandering around Bukchon Hanok Village is an experience in itself.
-Nearly every street you stumble upon unfolds a scene with the power to captivate.
+Every street unfolds another captivating scene.

-As you’d imagine, this tourist area can get a little jammed with tourists.
-You’ll find the most stunning architectural examples—and, unfortunately, the biggest crowds—in the Gahoe-dong area, particularly around the northern section of Bukchon-ro 11-gil.
+As you’d imagine, this tourist area can get a little jammed up.
+You’ll find the most stunning architectural examples—and the biggest crowds!—in the Gahoe-dong area.
+The crowds are particular dense in & around the northern section of Bukchon-ro 11-gil.

-For a quieter experience head to the alleyways of Wonseo-dong near Changdeokgung Palace or Samcheong-dong in the northwest.
+For a quieter experience, head to the alleyways of Wonseo-dong near Changdeokgung Palace.
+Samcheong-dong in the northwest is another great option.

-Bear in mind that Bukchon Hanok Village isn’t just a tourist attraction, but a real neighbourhood with real residents.
+Bear in mind: Bukchon Hanok Village isn’t just a tourist attraction.
+It’s a real neighbourhood with real residents.

-Keep the noise levels down and don’t take photographs of the inside of the hanok out of respect for the privacy of the owner (remember: the hanok is their home!).
+Keep the noise levels down.
+Don’t take photographs of the inside of the hanok out of respect for the privacy of the owner.
+(Remember: the hanok are their homes!)

-- Bukchon Culture Center: A small centre focusing on promoting traditional Korean cultural practices like calligraphy and handicrafts, and preserving the area’s hanok culture.
+- Bukchon Culture Center: A small centre that focuses on promoting traditional Korean cultural practices.
+Their mandates include calligraphy and handicrafts, and preserving the area’s hanok culture.
 Address: 37 Gyedong-gil.
 Opening Hours: 9am to 6pm (Mon-Fri), 10am to 5pm (Sat-Sun)